tedchoward/tidbits/_posts/2011-12-16-christian-christmas-parents.md

 John Crist:
 > **The "Giving-Gifts-With-Subtle-Hints" Parents**:
-> When I was 13 I got deoderant for Christmas.
+> When I was 13 I got deodorant for Christmas.
 Thanks mom.
 When did you
-> realize I should start wearing deoderant?
+> realize I should start wearing deodorant?
 April?
 And you decided to
-> wait nine months because you figured it would be less akward that just
+> wait nine months because you figured it would be less awkward that just
 > setting it on my sink one morning and saying, "Use this."
 It was more
-> akward at Christmas.
+> awkward at Christmas.
 Trust me.